cratermoon/cratermoon/README.md

 > eXPRS project, handling millions of dollars in state funding for disabled and indigent care recipients

 * Developed and maintained automated build system
-* Mentored and taught effective unit testing tools  that improved productivity
+* Mentored and taught effective unit testing tools leading to improved productivity
 * Key designer and developer of security component
 * Assumed role of QC lead in transition to maintenance mode
 * Resolved J2EE transaction-related problems